shoaibghalib95/Todo-App/README.md

 # Todo-App
-A Todo App build using JavaScript, HTML and CSS.
+A Todo App build on IONIC V1 using JavaScript, HTML and CSS.